spool-labs/tapedrive-improvement-entities/README.md

-# TAPEDRIVE IMprovement Entities (TIMEs)
+# Tapedrive IMprovement Entities (TIMEs)

-**TIMEs** (previously [TIMDs](https://x.com/tapedrive_io/status/1946476308751696377)) are design proposals for significant changes to the TAPEDRIVE protocol.
+TIMEs (previously [TIMDs](https://x.com/tapedrive_io/status/1946476308751696377)) are design proposals for significant changes to the TAPEDRIVE protocol.
 Each TIME describes a specific change or addition, including its motivation, design details, and expected impact on the network.

 The goal of TIMEs is to make protocol development transparent, encourage community feedback, and create a clear historical record of how TAPEDRIVE evolves over time.

-## Status Definitions

-- **Draft**: Under discussion, or development, not yet finalized
-- **Complete**: Tested and ready for devnet
-- **Final**: Fully implemented and active on the network

-## Contributing

-If you would like to suggest a protocol improvement, open a discussion in the TAPEDRIVE community [Discord](https://discord.gg/dVa9TWA45X) or GitHub and follow the TIME proposal format.

 ## Index